vitest-dev/vitest/docs/guide/features.md

 ### CLI

-You can use CLI to filter test files my name:
+You can use CLI to filter test files by name:

 ```bash
 $ vitest basic